Skip to main content

 Frequently asked questions

-The ball travels from 40–43 feet instead of 60 feet 6 inches, so the batter and runner have a fraction of the reaction time to commit, with almost no chance to bail out if the pitch is off-speed or wild.
+The ball travels from 40–43 feet instead of 60 feet 6 inches.
+As a result, the batter and runner have a fraction of the reaction time to commit, with almost no chance to bail out if the pitch is off-speed or wild.

-Does a rise ball or drop ball change how a squeeze is called?
+Does a rise or drop change how the play is called?

 Related guides & benchmarks